 Students in grades one through four are introduced to environmental and adventure education through a 6-week formal Outdoor Education class with PEAK instructors.
 Lower school students learn to paddle and propel their own canoes, work together as small groups through team building and group exercises, and shoot arrows at the archery range, among many other activities.

 Bobcats (1st) and Coyotes (2nd)

 Bobcat and Coyote Clubs offer experiences on the Alpine Tower, Odyssey course, Giant Swing, climbing wall, pond, Congaree River and team building initiative activities for first and second graders.
 Both clubs take place in the fall and again in the spring.
 Students may sign up for one or both club sessions.
-The Bobcats and Coyotes meet on Tuesday afternoons following the club schedule.
+The Bobcats and Coyotes meet on Monday and Tuesday afternoons following the club schedule.
 All activities begin at the PEAK classroom immediately after school and end at 5:00 PM.
 In an effort to maintain a quality experience for all students, club size is limited.